-- Enable Traffic This option is disabled by default.
-Enable this option for Shaping: better performance and experience with online games and other interactive applications, such as VoIP. - Automatic Uplink This option is enabled by default when the QoS Engine Speed: option is enabled.
-This option will allow your router to automatically determine the uplink speed of your Internet connection. - Measured Uplink This displays the detected uplink speed.
-Speed: - Manual Uplink The speed at which data can be transferred from the Speed: router to your ISP.
+Speed: This displays the detected uplink speed.

+Manual Uplink The speed at which data can be transferred from the Speed: router to your ISP.
 This is determined by your ISP.
-ISP's often speed as a download/upload pair.
+ISP's often note speed as a download/upload pair.
 For example, 1.5Mbits/284Kbits.
 Using this example, you would enter 284.
-Alternatively you can test your uplink speed with a service such as speedtest.net. - Enable QoS This option is enabled by default.
-This will allow your routerEngine: to automatically determine the network priority of running programs.
+Alternatively you can test your uplink speed with a service such as speedtest.net.